 The reviewer comments or "summary statement" will be available in the NIH Commons about 1 month after the study section meets.
 The summary statement will include a paragraph summarizing the strengths and weaknesses of your application and at least two reviewers' written critiques.
 If the study section had concerns about your application that will have to be resolved prior to an award (e.g., concerns about animal use or human subjects), or the reviewers recommended a shorter fellowship term than what you requested, that information will also be in your summary statement.
 If your application was considered noncompetitive and was not discussed, this will also be indicated in your Commons account.

 Contact your program director to discuss the situation.
 In most cases, a conversation with your program director will be sufficient to resolve your concerns.
 If you have new publications or data that address reviewers' criticisms, your program director may request an update before funding decisions are made.
 If you think that the review process was seriously flawed (e.g., the reviewers were biased or they made factual errors that had a major effect on your priority score), contact your program director immediately to discuss the possibility of an appeal.
-Appeals of fellowship reviews are considered by the NIGMS Fellowship Oversight Group (FOG).
-If the FOG agrees that the review was flawed, they can recommend that your application be deferred for a re-review.
+Appeals of fellowship reviews are considered by the NIGMS Council.
+If Council agrees that the review was flawed, they can recommend that your application be deferred for a re-review.
 Keep in mind, though, that serious flaws in the review process are rare.
 Most disagreements with reviewers are differences in scientific opinion, which are not grounds for appeal.
 Note also that funding decisions cannot be appealed (see

 If your program director can't offer you a fellowship, s/he won't call you to tell you that.
 However, don't assume that a fellowship won't be forthcoming if your program director hasn't called you.
 It's possible that s/he hasn't had a chance to call you yet, or s/he may be planning to offer you a fellowship if another applicant declines his/her offer.
 If you're tired of waiting for the phone to ring, or you have to make a decision about whether to accept another fellowship, contact your program director for an update on the status of your application.

-Your institution or your sponsor may choose to supplement your fellowship stipend, which is legal as long as the supplemental funds come from a non-Federal source.
+Your institution or your sponsor may choose to supplement your fellowship stipend, which is legal if the supplemental funds come from a non-Federal source.

 Send a letter, countersigned by an authorized representative from your institution's Office of Sponsored Research, requesting your application be withdrawn to your assigned NIGMS program director.
 The letter can be scanned, uploaded and sent as a PDF to the program director's e-mail address located in your

 The Notice of Research Fellowship Award (NRFA) will be automatically e-mailed to your institution's Office of Sponsored Programs and available through their eRA Commons account.
 After receiving the Fellowship Award Notice, you may activate your fellowship by following the instructions for submitting the Activation Notice and Payback agreement, which are found in the Terms and Conditions section of the NRFA.
 These instructions include the links to the forms you'll need.